Azure/azure-functions-sql-extension/README.md

-SQL Server Extension for Azure Functions
+SQL Server Extension for Azure Functions - Preview
 ===

 This repository contains extension code for SQL Server input and output bindings.
 Trigger bindings are coming soon.